Poland national rugby league team

 The Poland national rugby league team (Polska XIII) represent Poland in international rugby league football competitions throughout Europe and around the World.
 Polska XIII competed in the 2018 Emerging Nations World Championship in Sydney playing in the second tier tournament going through undefeated to win the Trophy defeating the Philippines 14–10 in the final.

-Current squad

-Squad selected for the 2018 Emerging Nations World Championship;
+As of January 2025 it is currently ranked 25th in IRL rankings.

-All-time results record
+Competitive record

+Overall

-Below is table of the official representative rugby league matches played by Poland at test level up until 13 October 2018.
+Below is table of the official representative rugby league matches played by Poland at test level as of 7 January 2025.